williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 <blockquote style="background:#f5f5f5;">
 We have proposed a system for electronic transactions without relying on trust.
 We started with the usual framework of coins made from digital signatures, which provides strong control of ownership, but is incomplete without a way to prevent double-spending.
 To solve this, we proposed a peer-to-peer network using proof-of-work to record a public history of transactions that quickly becomes computationally impractical for an attacker to change if honest nodes control a majority of CPU power.
 The network is robust in its unstructured simplicity.
 Nodes work all at once with little coordination.
 They do not need to be identified, since messages are not routed to any particular place and only need to be delivered on a best effort basis.
 Nodes can leave and rejoin the network at will, accepting the proof-of-work chain as proof of what happened while they were gone.
 They vote with their CPU power, expressing their acceptance of valid blocks by working on extending them and rejecting invalid blocks by refusing to work on them.
 Any needed rules and incentives can be enforced with this consensus mechanism.
 </blockquote>
 Et voila!
 This paper did not cause much of a stir on release, but Satoshi worked to build a minimum implementation.
 At a couple of points in its early history the Bitcoin project was almost completely abandoned.
 However, over time a core team of devoted developers emerged and the Bitcoin protocol and ecosystem has flourished since, opening a pandora's box of innovation in distributed transfer of value over the internet.

+Since the release of this paper the network has evolved and adapted, in ways that would have been difficult to predict in 2008.
+Due to the incentives in mining and how potentially lucrative it is mining has gone from being done on CPUs, to more parallelisable GPUs.
+Then companies started designing custom Application-specific integrated circuit (ASIC) chips.
+That is to say chips especially designed to perform the proof-of-work required by Bitcoin.
+Developments in ASIC technology are highly secretive and very competitive.
+Meaning that for a single user to start mining on their PC it is no longer profitable.
+Large companies have gained significant mining power in the network, mainly operating in countries or places like China with subsidised electricity and cheap hardware.
+Another change has been the development of mining pools where users can group together and donate their computational resources in return for some fraction of mining reward.
+Both of these developments in large mining companies and mining pools have lead to increasing centralisation of the netwok.

+Bitcoin has also deviated from the original vision of the paper in the fact that its use as a means of payment for low value goods is becoming rarer.
+That is to say it is increasingly being thought of as a kind of digital gold asset rather than an electronic cash, this is due to the high transaction fees and price volatility.
+However, as mentioned before additional protocol layers are being built on top of the Bitcoin network in the hope that it can again be used as a kind of electronic cash.

-That is not to say that it has not had its fair share of challenges and drama, but this remarkable peer-to-peer electronic cash is still going strong!
+Despite these challenges, and plenty of drama along the way, this remarkable peer-to-peer electronic money continues to evolve and ten years later is still going strong!

 #### Further reading:
 * <a href="https://www.youtube.com/watch?v=DjYbsq3FXfM" target="_blank">Visualisation of Bitcoin development on github</a>